TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/FileNames/Index.rst

 ^^^^^^^^^^

 The file name describes the functionality included in the file.
-It consists of several words, written in UpperCamelCase.
+It consists of one or more nouns, written in UpperCamelCase.
 For example in the :code:`frontend` system extension there is the file :code:`ContentObject/ContentObjectRenderer.php`.

 It is recommended to use only PHP classes and avoid non-class files.